 The NSUC Choir, conducted by Music Director, Wayland Rogers, provides music for Sunday services from September through May.
 The average number of singers is 20.
 For special events, the number increases to around 30.
-A professional vocal quartet provides music for the 9:15 service each Sunday and joins the choir for the second service at 11:15.
+A professional vocal quartet provides music for the service each Sunday.
 They are often featured soloists.

 Choral selections, which are carefully selected to reflect and complement the topic of the services, range in style from the medieval to the modern, from classical to folksong.
 Although much of the repertoire comes from the Western civilization and from the Christian tradition, many works are drawn from other traditions, such as African, Asian and Jewish.